Expert Care Amid COVID-19

 “As a physician, my first Director of AMITA’S CAJR responsibility is to do no harm.
 If I thought it was dangerous in any way for patients to come to our hospital, I'd stop doing surgeries,” said orthopedic surgeon Paul S. Nourbash, MD, Medical Director of AMITA’s CAJR.
 “But I am fully confident that things are safe, and we can give patients even more attention because of the design of our center of excellence.”

-'Computer-assisted operations can make good surgeons great, and great surgeons can become extraordinary,' said Ms. Davenport.
-“Dr. Nourbash helped me understand the benefit of added precision during these incredibly exacting operations, so we made a decision to be on the front end of this technology and have made significant investments to bring it to our communities.'
+'Computer-assisted operations can elevate good surgeons to greatness, and great surgeons to extraordinary,' stated Ms. Davenport.
+'Dr. Nourbash enlightened me about the added precision during these incredibly exacting operations.
+This led us to embrace this technology early on and make significant investments to bring it to our communities.'

 Patients who want to return home just hours after their surgery can do so if they meet the criteria for same-day discharge.
 The vast majority of CAJR patients stay less than 36 hours at the St. Alexius Medical Center.
 The road to recovery starts at the CAJR rehabilitation gym where AMITA Health therapists help patients simulate common daily activities in the bathroom, kitchen, staircase, and customized therapy car with adjustable seats to prepare them for their daily lives at home.